yaml/yamlscript/ReadMe.md

 YAMLScript can be used for:

+* Extending YAML config files with functional transformations, external data access, string interpolation; anything a programming language has access to
-* Writing new programs and applications
+* Writing new programs, applications, automation scripts
   * Run with `ys file.ys`
   * Or compile to binary with `ys -C file.ys`
 * Writing reusable shared libraries
   * Bindable to almost any programming language
-* Using as a YAML loader module in many programming languages
+* As a YAML loader module in many programming languages
-  * Plain / existing YAML files
+  * Load plain / existing YAML (or JSON) files
-  * YAML files with new functional magics
+  * Load YAML files with embedded YAMLScript functionality

+Most existing YAML files in the wild are already valid YAMLScript.

+> YAMLScript is now an official language on the [Exercism]( https://exercism.org/tracks) (free) language learning site!
+  It's a great way to learn how to program in YAMLScript.

 ### Run or Load?